 Is iron deficiency the same thing as anaemia?
 What are the symptoms?

 Iron deficiency refers to a decrease in the amount of iron stored in the body, while anaemia refers to a drop in the number of red blood cells (RBC) and/or the amount of haemoglobin within the RBC.
 Relatively mild iron deficiency, which may cause no effects at all, is referred to as 'iron depletion'.
 If a person is otherwise healthy, symptoms seldom appear before the haemoglobin in your blood drops below a certain level (100g per litre).
-Some signs that your body is low in iron include tiredness and heart palipitations.
+The commonest sign that your body is low in iron iis fatigue.

-As iron levels continue to be fall, symptoms may include:
+As iron levels continue to fall, symptoms may include:

 - Shortness of breath and dizziness